tdmnew/space-x-tracker/README.md

 ## Getting Started

-- Clone this repositroy and run `npm install` to install dependencies.
+- Clone this repository and run `npm install` to install dependencies.

 ## Scripts